Kidney stonesCalcium stones; Nephrolithiasis; Urolithiasis

 CT scans use x-rays with computer technology to produce 2D images of the body.
 A type of CT scan called a spiral or helical CT scan is currently the most accurate method for diagnosing stones in either the kidneys or the ureters.
 CT scans can be used to find the exact location of the stone, as well as to look for anatomical problems that may have led to stone formation.
 This test provides detailed, accurate images of even very small stones.
 A spiral CT scan can often identify other causes of pain in the kidney area.
 However, radiation exposure is an issue with CT scans and overuse is a concern.

 Ultrasound is a noninvasive technique that uses sound waves to create images of internal organs and structures.
 Ultrasound is now often used as the initial screening test for stones.
 It is also used to screen patients who need monitoring for stone recurrence.
 It is not useful for finding very small stones, but some research indicates that it may be an effective first diagnostic step in the emergency room to help identify whether a person has a stone.
+Ultrasound will not help identify stones that are in the ureter but can help determine if there is a blockage to the flow of urine out of the kidney.
 Ultrasound is also effective in children.

 Intravenous Pyelogram (IVP)

 With IVP, the doctor injects a special dye into the person's vein.
 A technician then takes x-rays as the dye enters the kidneys and travels down the urinary tract.
 The dye helps visualize any abnormalities in the urinary system.
 Where it is available, spiral CT is now preferred, since it gives a faster diagnosis and is more accurate, safer, and similar in cost.